django-cms/django-cms-mgmt/tech-committee/about.md

 - Victor Yunenko
 - Andrew Aikman

-Want to joint the TC?
+Want to join the TC?
 Please see below.